serverfarmer/sf-ip-fw/README.md

 ## Overview

 `sf-ip-fw` extension provides several building blocks to build your own firewall solution, based on raw iptables.
-You can build your firewall scripts as simple shell scripts, portable across all major Linux distributions:
+You can build your firewall profiles for each machine as simple shell scripts, portable across all major Linux distributions:
 - Debian since 5.0 (Lenny)
 - Ubuntu since 8.04 LTS
 - Raspbian all versions